-The legislation was offered as an amendment to the Collins-Lieberman National Intelligence Reform Act, which is being considered this week by the Senate Senators Collins and Lieberman are the leaders, and Senators Carper is a member, of the Senate Governmental Affairs Committee, which has jurisdiction over the Department of Homeland Security (DHS).
+The legislation was offered as an amendment to the Collins-Lieberman National Intelligence Reform Act, which is being considered this week by the Senate.
+Senators Collins and Lieberman are the leaders, and Senator Carper is a member, of the Senate Committee on Governmental Affairs, which has jurisdiction over the Department of Homeland Security (DHS).

 “The distribution of federal homeland security dollars should be determined according to risk and vulnerability to terrorist attacks.
 At the same time, every state has vulnerabilities and each should be ensured a baseline level of homeland security funding to assure preparedness,” said the Senators in a joint statement.
 “This legislation addresses the homeland security needs of small and rural states, as well as states with major metropolitan centers.”

-The Collins-Lieberman-Carper amendment would also streamline the grant process to ensure local first responders receive homeland security funding more quickly and establishes a “one stop shopping” Homeland Security Information Clearinghouse to provide states and local governments with the information they need on grant programs.
-The legislation directs DHS to create a national domestic preparedness training center to assist states in developing, maintaining, and adopting certifiable training standards for first responders It also gives state and local governments greater flexibility to transfer state homeland security grant funds among different preparedness activities, such as training, planning, and equipment.
+The Collins-Lieberman-Carper amendment would also streamline the grant process to ensure that local first responders receive homeland security funding more quickly and establishes a “one stop shopping” Homeland Security Information Clearinghouse to provide states and local governments with the information they need on grant programs.
+The legislation directs DHS to create a national domestic preparedness training center to assist states in developing, maintaining and adopting certifiable training standards for first responders.
+It also gives state and local governments greater flexibility to transfer state homeland security grant funds among different preparedness activities, such as training, planning and equipment.